-The 2020 Lieutenant Colonel Isabelle Bagin Memorial Lecture will be presented at 10:45 AM EDT on Friday, 2 October, on line via Zoom.
+The 2020 Lieutenant Colonel Isabelle Bagin Memorial Lecture was presented on Friday, 2 October, on line via Zoom.

-ANCA is sponsoring the lectureship in memory of our late member Lieutenant Colonel Isabelle Bagin.
+ANCA is sponsoring the lectureship series in memory of our late member Lieutenant Colonel Isabelle Bagin.